 There is no reason to disbelieve that there is intelligent life of many forms in the universe.
 As to whether or not UFO's are from other planets, I really cannot say, through it certainly is possible.
 Since each planet has its own scheme of evolution, one thing sure is that cross-pollination is not possible, therefore contact with these beings would be of little profit-perhaps even detrimental.
 What about those who tell of their contacts?
 I simply do not know.
 I have seen UFO phenomena myself, but it has never seemed relevant to me or my personal spiritual growth, so I have not pursued the subject.
 I do feel that many "contactees" are having psychic/astral experiences rather than actual physical contact.
-And all of the descriptions I have read (and that is a limited amount) seem either negative, false, or irrelevant.
+And all of the descriptions I have read (and that is a limited amount) seem either negative, false or irrelevant.

 It is remarkable that those who feel they have grown beyond the Fundamentalist Protestant teaching of "the Rapture" so unquestioningly accept the "beam me up Scotty" eschatology of the New Age!
 It is just another manifestation of the delusive insistence that an external force can intervene and save us from the consequences of our own doing.
 Karma is never evaded-it is either reaped or dissolved by us through interior illumination.
-The real "space brothers" we need to be interested in and involved with are the saints and angels of God whose work is to help us find our way through the labyrinth of earthly life and evolve beyond the necessity for rebirth.